Feature Guide

 The badge at the top of the main page tells you the current API's status at a glance:

-• Not configured / Needs config: URL or API key missing
+- Not configured / Needs config: URL or API key missing

-• Configured: filled in but not yet tested
+- Configured: filled in but not yet tested

-• Testing✓ Connected or Connection failed: test results
+- Testing → ✓ Connected or Connection failed: test results

 Click the badge to jump to the API settings panel.

-Presets: API Config and Prompts, Separately
+Presets: API Config, Prompts, and Glossaries, Separately

-• API presets: snapshot the current service's URL, key, model, temperature, etc. Useful for switching between local Ollama, a remote gateway, and a paid cloud endpoint.
+- API presets: snapshot the current service's URL, key, model, temperature, etc. Useful for switching between local Ollama, a remote gateway, and a paid cloud endpoint.

-• Prompt presets: snapshot the system + user prompts.
+- Prompt presets: snapshot the system + user prompts.
 Switch between a "strict terminology" prompt and a "creative paraphrase" prompt without touching the API config.

-Both types support add / load / rename / update / delete, and travel with settings import/export.
+All three types support add / load / rename / update / delete, and travel with settings import/export.

 Post-Translation Cleanup